swissup/swissup.github.io/shopify/argento/stripes/homepage.md

 When customizing the image slider, you can:

-- Select a background color
+- Select a background color.
 - Set the maximum width of the container.
 - Make your slider loop continuously.
 - Set the slider to autoplay.
 That will make the slides come from left to right or first to last.